Modalities and Influences

 My approach is strength-based, and I adapt to the unique needs of each client.
 I am a facilitator, and want to ignite and bring forth a sense of agency and empowerment in the people I have the privilege of meeting.
 I work collaboratively with kids, teens, couples, and individual adults to discover what might be getting in the way of them living their fullest, most ignited and fulfilling life.
 I adapt the therapeutic modalities I utilized to the needs of those I am working with, depending on what can best be utilized to unlock balance, peace and joy!
 One person may need only a few sessions, and benefit from a solution-focused therapeutic container, while another might value a longer-term psychotherapeutic relationship.

 I received a Master's in Social Work (MSW) from the NYU Silver School of Social Work, and a B.A. in Communications (Theatre & Music Theatre Major) from Northwestern University.
 I have been a professional actor, teaching artist and improvisor for 14 years, and incorporate drama, theatre and comedy in my work as a therapist and social worker.
+I am pursuing a certificate in Trauma-Informed Creative Arts Therapy, and have training in eclectic expressive arts modalities.
 In addition to operating a private practice and serving as an LCSW in non-profits in CA and NY, I continue to be a professional actor around the country, dance salsa and hip hop, and sing in the Oakland Interfaith Community Choir!
 (I recently played Grandma Georgina in the Broadway National Tour of Charlie and the Chocolate Factory!)
 For full acting website, click below: